adambard/learnxinyminutes-docs/javascript.html.markdown

 pi = 4.13; // You cannot do this.

 // There is a new syntax for functions in ES6 known as "lambda syntax".
-// This allows functions to be defined in a lexical scope like with variables
+// This allows functions to be defined in a block scope like with variables
 // defined by const and let.

 const isEven = (number) => {